onflowser/flowser/frontend/README.md

 Some automatic tasks are running in the background:

-1. ESSlint (Run automatically on every commit via Git hooks & Husky)
+1. ESlint (Run automatically on every commit via Git hooks & Husky)
 2. Prettier (Run automatically on every commit via Git hooks & Husky)

 Git hooks and Husky setup inspired by the following articles: